-Marriage: The Fourth Juncture
+The Fourth Juncture: Marriage

-Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, begins gradually to fulfill various kinds of missions.
-People harbor many illusions about marriage before they experience it themselves, and all these illusions are beautiful.
+Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, and gradually to complete various kinds of missions.
+People harbor many illusions about marriage before they experience it themselves, and all these illusions are quite beautiful.
 Women imagine that their other halves will be Prince Charming, and men imagine that they will marry Snow White.
 These fantasies go to show that every person has certain requirements for marriage, their own set of demands and standards.
 Though in this evil age people are constantly bombarded with distorted messages about marriage, which create even more additional requirements and give people all sorts of baggage and strange attitudes, any person who has experienced marriage knows that no matter how one understands it, no matter what one’s attitude toward it is, marriage is not a matter of individual choice.